Counting Shellings of Complete Bipartite Graphs and Trees: Trees

-The goal of this section is to give several bounds of tree shelling numbers based on various parameters of a graph, such as vertex degree and diameter.
+The goal of this section is to give several bounds of tree shelling numbers based on various parameters of a graph, such as vertex degree and diameter (the diameter of a connected graph is the greatest distance between any pairs of vertices).
 A trivial upper bound is $(n-1)!$, since every shelling is also a permutation of edges.
 The upper bound is achieved when $T$ is a star, in which every two edges are adjacent to each other.

 Here are the main theorems of the section.